helins/dsim.cljc/README.md

 Before committing to such a radical decision, we prefer waiting for feedback from the community.

 Some use cases do not need anything special due to the fact that a `ctx` is completely immutable.
-Notably, optimizations problems.
+Notably, optimization problems.
 The main purpose of simulation is to test likely outcomes given some initial parameters in the hope we can find the best parameters.
 It is a matter of exploration.
 At any interesting moment, we can take our current `ctx`, change a few things, and